yguitton/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 - For each machine learning algorithm, it hyperparameters should be optimised based on the dataset
 - Feature selection should be done for high-dimensional datasets
 time_estimation: 2H
-contributors:
+contributions:
+  authorship:
     - polkhe
     - anuprulez
+  funding:
+    - elixir-europe
+    - deNBI
+    - uni-freiburg
+    - eurosciencegateway
 ---